TristenHarr/starkgame/README.md

 We implemented our own constraint checking function that replicates the `MovementAir` constraints exactly.
 This allows us to debug non-deterministic traces between debug/release builds without modifying Plonky3's source code.

+**Note on Plonky3 API**: Plonky3's `check_constraints` function is marked `pub(crate)` (internal to the crate), making it inaccessible to external users.
+This forces developers to either modify Plonky3's source code or reimplement constraint checking themselves.
+Making `check_constraints` public would be a simple one-word change (`pub(crate)` → `pub`) that would provide significant value for debugging trace determinism issues in real-world applications.

 ## How Cheating Gets Caught

 1. **Cheater modifies game** (teleport, speed hack)